Invest in Hiring Right

 Hellebore has looked at strategies employed by several high-performance organizations and has developed a set of core hiring principles.
 By understanding how to utilize these principles to reach hiring goals, we can ensure that we are growing our company with the best available technical talent.
 We have adopted seven core principles to guide us in our hiring process.
 Here I discuss the principle of Investing in Hiring Right.

-When hiring goes wrong, it can take one to three months to fire an employee once their manager decides that they are not right for the position.
+When hiring goes wrong, it can take one to three months to fire an employee once their manager decides that they are not suitable for the position.
 During this time, client relationships can are damaged, and the team dynamics will suffer.
 Moreover, remember that this is after it was decided that they were not right for the position.
 Often, managers are far too slow to make this decision.

-When an individual is hired for a job that they do not fit into, the team will suffer.
+When individuals are hired for a job that they do not fit into, the team will suffer.
 When the team suffers, the clients and the overall business suffers.
 Managers need to be able to identify warning signs quickly.
 They also need organizational support to make hard decisions when hard decisions need to be made.
 Once warning signs start to appear, the team needs to see if there is a recovery path.
 Developing a recovery plan (Performance Improvement Plan) for an employee is not trivial.

 Even getting to where the employee needs a recovery plan means that the firm has failed them.
 The firm should not have put them into a position they were otherwise not qualified for.
-Placing an individual in a role they are not qualified for will hurt their long term employability.
+Placing an individual in a role they are not qualified for will hurt their long-term employability.
 The position may damage their self-esteem, but it also keeps them from growing in a job they are qualified for.
 In other words, by not hiring right, you are doing a disservice to the employee.
-By quickly removing someone from a position with a bad fit, they will have the opportunity to find a position where they will flourish.
+By quickly removing someone from a position with a bad fit, they will have the opportunity to find a job where they will flourish.

 Engineer a Role